 by Doug Short

-Note: This commentary has been updated to include this morning's release of the March data for Real Personal Income Less Transfer Receipts.
+Note: This commentary has been updated to include today's release of the June data for Real Personal Income Less Transfer Receipts.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 - Real Retail Sales

 Personal Income (excluding Transfer Receipts) in June rose 0.22% and is up 2.5% year-over-year.
 When we adjust for inflation using the BEA's PCE Price Index, Real Personal Income (excluding Transfer Receipts) rose 0.12%.
 The real number is up 1.6% year-over-year.
 Today's release includes revisions back to January 2013.
 The revisions have significantly changed the trend for the last seven months.
 The upward trend we saw last month is now essentially flat.